-HSHM 226b, Nature, Art, and Science in Early Modern Europe The changing relationship between the natural world and the arts from Leonardo to Newton.
-Topics include the scientific revolution, Renaissance anatomy and astronomy, and alchemy and natural history.
+HSHM 226b/HIST 236b/HUMS 342b, The Scientific Revolution The changing relationship between the natural world and the arts from Leonardo to Newton.
+Topics include Renaissance anatomy and astronomy, alchemy, and natural history.
 P. Bertucci

-HSHM 235b, Epidemics and Society in the West since 1600 A study of the impact of epidemic diseases such as bubonic plague, cholera, malaria, and AIDS on society, public health, and the medical profession in comparative and international perspective.
+HSHM 235b/HIST 234b, Epidemics and Society in the West since 1600 A study of the impact of epidemic diseases such as bubonic plague, cholera, malaria, and AIDS on society, public health, and the medical profession in comparative and international perspective.
 Topics include popular culture and mass hysteria, the mortality revolution, urban renewal and rebuilding, sanitation, the germ theory of disease, the emergence of scientific medicine, and debates over the biomedical model of disease.
 F. Snowden